On aggregation-quantization permutability problem for discrete-time Markov chains: Abstract

 \section{Abstract}

 Given random walk on a graph, the corresponding discrete-time quantum walk can be constructed using the method proposed by Szegedy.
 On the other hand, given a partition of the set of states of a Markov chain, one can study the corresponding aggregated process.
 We extend the aggregation technique to the level of quantum Markov chains.
 We provide conditions under which application of these two operations -- Szegedy's quantization and aggregation -- give the same result.
+These consist of the strong lumpability of the underlying Markov chain supplemented by nonlinear relations, generalizing Kolmogorov's cycle condition, that account for the coefficients of both the original and the aggregated transition matrices.
 In particular, we show that the conditions are satisfied in the case of the random walk on graphs equipped with equitable partitions.
 We present several examples, which include the classical/quantum walks on Platonic solids.
 We discuss also relation of discrete-time classical/quantum walks on $N$-dimensional hypercube and the Ehrenfests urn model with $N$ particles.
 We apply our technique for of discrete-time walks on Cayley graphs of free groups.
 We also compare our results with those obtained using Cantero--Moral--Vel\'{a}zquez uniformization of unitary matrices.